ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/network-interaction.md

 ## Resources

-In Ballerina, you can define a resource method in both service object and client object.
+In Ballerina, you can define a resource method in both the `service` and `client` objects.

 ```ballerina
 import ballerina/http;